• Arverne

 Please visit our other nearby Queens Public Library locations:

-Thank you to the Office of NYC Mayor Eric Adams, the Office of NYC Council Member Joann Ariola, and the Office of Queens Borough President Donovan Richards for providing financial support for this project.
+Thank you to the Office of New York City Mayor Zohran Mamdani, the Office of New York City Council Member Tyrell Hankerson, and the Office of Queens Borough President Donovan Richards Jr. for providing financial support for this project.